mhdavis/taskmaster/README.md

 Selecting `Add Task` will allow the user to add a new Parent Task to the Tasklist.

 ### Remove Task <a name="remove-task"></a>
-Selecting `Remove Task` will allow the user to delete
+Selecting `Remove Task` will allow the user to delete a Parent Task from the Tasklist.
+If a Parent Task contains Sub-Tasks, the Sub-Tasks corresponding to the Parent Task will be deleted as well.